kernelorg-mirror/docs_docsko_korg/source/linuxdev.rst

    This is a BETA offering.
 Currently, it is only available to people listed in the MAINTAINERS file.
-We hope to be able to offer it to everyone else who can show demonstrate an ongoing history of contributions to the Linux kernel (patches, git commits, mailing list discussions, etc).
+We hope to be able to offer it to everyone else who can demonstrate an ongoing history of contributions to the Linux kernel (patches, git commits, mailing list discussions, etc).

 Linux development depends on the ability to send and receive emails.
 Unfortunately, it is common for corporate gateways to post-process both